particle-iot/docs/src/content/reference/device-os/firmware.md

 In order to register a cloud  function, the user provides the `funcKey`, which is the string name used to make a POST request and a `funcName`, which is the actual name of the function that gets called in your app.
 The cloud function has to return an integer; `-1` is commonly used for a failed function call.

 A cloud function is set up to take one argument of the [String](#string-class) datatype.
-This argument length is limited to a max of 63 characters (_prior to 0.8.0_), 622 characters (_since 0.8.0_).
-The String is UTF-8 encoded.
+This argument length is limited to a maximum of 622 bytes of UTF-8 encoded characters.
+(Limited to 63 bytes prior to Device OS 0.8.0.)

+Functions can only be triggered using the Particle API, or tools that use the API, like the console, CLI, and mobile apps.
+It's not possible to directly call a function from another device, even on the same account.
+Publish and subscribe can be used if you need device-to-device communication.

+For non-product devices, only the account that has claimed the device can call a function on it.

+For product devices, if the device is claimed, the device owner's account can call a function on it.
+Additionally, the product owner can call a function whether the device is claimed or not.

 When using the default [`AUTOMATIC`](#automatic-mode) system mode, the cloud functions must be registered in the `setup()` function.
 The information about registered functions will be sent to the cloud when the `setup()` function has finished its execution.
 In the [`SEMI_AUTOMATIC`](#semi-automatic-mode) and [`MANUAL`](#manual-mode) system modes, the functions must be registered before [`Particle.connect()`](#particle-connect-) is called.